 Nancy Altman- Co-director

-Nancy J. Altman has a thirty-five year background in the areas of Social Security and private pensions.
+Nancy J. Altman has a forty year background in the areas of Social Security and private pensions.
 She is co-director of Social Security Works and co-chair of the Strengthen Social Security coalition and campaign.
-She is the author of The Battle for Social Security: From FDR’s Vision to Bush’s Gamble (John Wiley & Sons, 2005).
+She is the author of The Battle for Social Security: From FDR’s Vision to Bush’s Gamble (John Wiley & Sons, 2005), and co-author of Social Security Works!
+Why Social Security Isn’t Going Broke and How Expanding It Will Help Us All (The New Press, 2015).

 Ms. Altman has an A.B. from Harvard University and a J.D. from the University of Pennsylvania Law School.